navidrome/navidrome/README.md

 ## Installation

-See instructions in the [project's website](https://www.navidrome.org/docs/installation/)
+See instructions on the [project's website](https://www.navidrome.org/docs/installation/)

 ## Cloud Hosting